 White Kaolin Clay For Sensitive Skin.

-A Recipe for White Kaolin Clay and Manuka Honey Face Mask for sensitive skin.
+A Recipe for White Kaolin Clay and Manuka Honey Face Mask for Sensitive Skin.

-French Yellow Clay For Dull, Tired Skin.
+Yellow Clay Face Masks for Dull, Tired Skin.

-French yellow clay absorbs oil and sloughs off dead, dry skin, leaving the complexion refreshed and rejuvenated.
+Yellow clay absorbs oil and sloughs off dead, dry skin, leaving the complexion refreshed and rejuvenated.

-Recipe for a Homemade French Yellow Clay Face Mask with Pumpkin and Turmeric that will revive and glow up your complexion.
+Recipe for a Homemade Yellow Clay Face Mask with Pumpkin and Turmeric that will revive and glow up your complexion.

 How To Make A Basic Cosmetic Clay Face Mask?